Jaydipsinhv/express-demo/README.md

-# Handle the errors properly with express middleware
+# Main target for this repo is junior developer who learn the Express with NodeJs
-This demo includes small example for writing the NodeJS application with express.
-Primary goal to create this project is to help junior developer to start learning with NodeJS and Express and make some meaning full APIs.
-I will add new things to this repo so the examples can be found at single place and everyone can learn something from here.
+I have started the series of the article where I am going to implement a small demo for the junior developers.
+For each article, I am using a different feature branch so the developer can focus on a specific branch while reading the article.
+You can always find the latest code on `develop` and `master` branch which includes all the features that I have completed in demo

 ## Technology Used